cysouw/diathesis/text/c10_participle.md

 - Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb (see [@sec:participles-idiomatic-meaning]).
 - Some participles are derived from nouns, and the corresponding finite verb does not exist (see [@sec:participles-nouns]).
-- Some participles might seem to be regular participles of particle verbs, but the corresponding particle verb does not exist as a finite verb – only the verb without the particle does exist (see [@sec:participles-preverbs]).
+- Some participles might seem to be regular participles of verbs with a preveb, but the corresponding verb with preverb does not exist as a finite verb – only the verb without the preverb exists (see [@sec:participles-preverbs]).

 ### Idiomatic meaning of participles {#sec:participles-idiomatic-meaning}